Reflektion/rfk-gtm-template/README.md

 # Reflektion Template

-GTM Tag Template to setup
+Reflektion GTM Tag Template can be used to setup
 * Reflektion Beacon
 * Products Context
 * Add to Cart Event